Bioplastic

 Yet bioplastic comes with its own challenges.

 So far, its uses are limited.
 (One example is plastic films, used for food packaging and similar applications.)
-It does not possess the durability or strength of fossil-fuel-based plastics and isn’t suitable for many applications.
+It lacks the durability and strength of fossil-fuel-based plastics and isn’t suitable for many applications.
 This helps explain why bioplastics currently represent only around 2% of global plastics output.

-It also brings with it potential environmental impacts associated with agriculture.
+It also carries potential environmental impacts associated with agriculture.
 It uses a lot of water, fertilizer, and land.
-An aggressive expansion in the use of bioplastic would probably mean trading one environmental problem for another.
+An aggressive expansion of bioplastics would likely mean trading one environmental problem for another.

 Bioplastic and the Future of Plastics